Obstructive vs. Restrictive Lung Disease: Understanding the Difference

 How obstructive and restrictive lung diseases are similar

-Both of these types of lung disease can have some of the same symptoms, such as:
+Both of these types of lung disease can have some of the same symptoms, such as:1

 In general, both types of disease can be progressive and worsen over time, although this is not true of all conditions.
 How quickly that occurs depends greatly on your stage or level of illness at the time you are diagnosed, as well as other health factors such as age.
-But both kinds of disease are treatable and the progression can be slowed.
+But both kinds of diseases are treatable and the progression can be slowed.1

 How they differ